I know this may sound rather a strong message, but I beg you to read on and understand on what basis my opinion is founded.

 1. GENERAL CONSIDERATIONS

 – For starters, I think that the Church has always taken advantage of its spiritual power and influence to mind his own business, and that in most cases it does not care what religion is really about.
-Since it’s been born the Church does not reflect Christian values, but only sets rules, formalities and clichés which take people’s attention away from the most important thing Jesus ever talked about: love.
+Since it’s been born the Church has never reflected the Christian values, it has only set rules, formalities and clichés which take people’s attention away from the most important thing Jesus ever talked about: love.

 – In most cases, belonging to a majority leads to intolerance.
 The Catholic Church has always been a great example of this: which is ironical, if we consider that Christianity should be the religion of love; and yet grotesque, if we keep in mind that people who professed their Christianity were persecuted by the Romans in the first place.
 The different is always pointed at and despised: in Italy, and primarily in the South, people are often surprised, or even disappointed, when they find out you are an Atheist.